British Army Training Unit Suffield: History

 Reports in September 2020 suggested that tank training at BATUS could be brought to an end as the Challenger 2 tanks age.
 Mayor of nearby city Medicine Hat, Ted Clugston (along with local MP Glen Motz) expressed concern about this, saying the base has been a "major economic stabilizing force since the 1970s".
 A 2007 estimate suggested that the unit injects $100 million into the local economy.
 In November 2021, reports suggested that the base would be closed in favour of the Omani-British Joint Training Area in Oman, however this was denied by Defence Secretary Ben Wallace who added that the base would see "change" but would not close.
 The MOD Press Office stated that the base would remain "a vital training base for the British Army".

 In October 2021, 29 (BATUS) Flight AAC, which provided range reconnaissance, CASEVAC (casualty evacuation) and limited lift of passengers and equipment to BATUS with Gazelle helicopters, was placed in suspended animation, leaving BATUS with no UK aviation support.

 In 2023, all British military assets were removed from Suffield after the UK MOD announced reduction of training areas for the next two years.

 As of December 2024, the British Army was not using the base.

+In January 2026, Al Carns spoke on Suffield's future, stating that it will depend on the outcome of the Defence Investment Plan (DIP).
+In February 2026, it was reported that British troops would return to Suffield, in part to conduct research and tests for drones, by Spring 2026.